cablehead/xs/README.md

 > "You don't so much run it, as poke _at_ it."

-## Built-in Topics

-- `stream.cross.start` - emmitted when server mounts the stream to expose an API

-- `stream.cross.pulse` - a heartbeat event you can configure to be emitted every N seconds when in follow mode

-- `stream.cross.theshold` - a synthetic event that marks the boudarry between replaying previous record events, and events which new arriving in real-time via a live subscription

 ## Overview / Sketch

 An event stream store for personal, local-first use.
 Kinda like the